Thanksgiving’s Best Surf Bets

 Much like the Outer Banks, New York and Jersey breaks love late fall.
 Hurricane swells light up the beachbreaks and jetties, and early Nor’Easters can throw swell down the coast too, filtering into the more west-facing beaches.
 It’s starting to get cold up there, but it’s still bearable compared to what’s to come when winter kicks in.
 And if you head to New York for Thanksgiving, you can catch the famous Macy’s Parade, with the giant floating Snoopy.
 That’s gotta be cool.

 Santa Cruz gets so good in the fall.
 I mean, it gets good all the time, but it loves fall.
 Plentiful west swells, friendly winds, even the infrequent late-fall south swell pop.
 And people sure do love to surf there.
 It can seem like the most crowded place on earth on a warm, late fall day, which happen pretty regularly.
-Hell, it was in the 70s during the WCT event there last November.
+Hell, it was in the 70s during the WCT event there a couple years back.
 But much like Black’s, or anywhere that’s normally crowded, Thanksgiving day lineups in Santa Cruz go from the most crowded of the year to the least crowded in the space of one afternoon.
 You’re not going to have head-high Hook all to yourself or anything, but once 3 o’clock rolls around, the crowd thins, the vibes mellow, and it can be the best place to surf in the world.